-The Public Safety Department reports to the Executive Vice President of Student and Academic Services.
+The Public Safety Department reports to the Provost & Chief Operating Officer.
 Public Safety works closely with all departments of the College to ensure that safety policies and procedures are uniformly executed and conveyed in a clear and consistent manner to the campus community.